bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/01-extract-text-webpack-plugin.md

 The first one is the loader to be used when the css text is not extracted.

-The second one is the loader that will be used by the plugin to extract it's result.
+The second one is the loader that will be used by the plugin to extract its result.

 ---